KareemSaleh/sfwme/README.md

 TODO v0.2.x
 -------

-* Ads?
-(The green button shown on redirect could be non intrusive)
 * Popular Links Page
 * Cache expirations
 * Chozen of pre-definded reasons.
-* Random redirect page messages and cancel actions.
 * Stats of most used reasons and redirects.
 * Email me this link later button.
+* Self service Ads?
+(The green button shown on redirect could be non intrusive)
 * Ensure latest versions of deps are locked in.